-So, cancer is not just one condition.
+So, each cancer is different and behaves differently.
+We cannot put 'cancer' into one box.
 In each case it is important to know exactly what type of cancer has developed, how large it has become, whether it has spread and how well the particular type of cancer responds to various treatments.
 This will enable you to get reliable information on treatment options and outlook.

 When we think of chemotherapy, many of us will associate it with hair loss.
 Hair loss as a resul...

 Kirkegaard H, Johnsen NF, Christensen J, et al; Association of adherence to lifestyle recommendations and risk of colorectal cancer: a prospective Danish cohort study.
 BMJ.
 2010 Oct 26341:c5504. doi: 10.1136/bmj.c5504.